Date Joined: July 16, 2018

 My name is Neal.
 It is spelled as if it were a last name because it was my Mother's maiden name.
 My family name could be both a first or last as well.
 Back in the old days, when I used film to take pictures, the drugstore would have my prints filed under my first name more often than my last.

 We have two grown daughters and a granddaughter, who turned two years old on Valentine's Day .
 She is a hoot!
 I love every minute I can get with her and, fortunately, we see them often.
-It is so astonishing that, every time we see her, even after only a week some times, she has changed so noticeably.
+Every time we see her, even after only a week some times, she has changed so noticeably.
 Her vocabulary is growing very quickly now and she is putting together three and four word phrases of her own.

-We also have a good friend with almost-five-year-old triplets.
+We also have a good friend with five-year-old triplets.
 I mind them when their Mother works and the daycare isn’t open.
-We also spend a fair amount of time with the four of them and enjoy the little ones as though they were grandchildren.
+My wife and I also do things with the four of them and enjoy the little ones as though they were grandchildren.